Grubhub: IPO

 Grubhub went public in April 2014 at $26 per share.
 During its time as a standalone company, it traded on the New York Stock Exchange (NYSE) under the ticker symbol "GRUB".

 Delivery

 In June 2014, Grubhub began offering delivery for restaurants that did not operate their own delivery service.
 By 2016, the company was delivering in more than 50 markets across the U.S. In July 2018, Grubhub announced that it had expanded its delivery capabilities to 28 new cities in the US.

 Grubhub's UK competitors are Deliveroo and UberEATS.
 In the U.S. its competitors include Uber Eats, DoorDash, Postmates, and EatStreet.

-In February 2020, the company announced the launch of its new Grubhub+ monthly subscription program, which offers free, unlimited food delivery from partner restaurants for monthly fee.
+In February 2020, the company announced the launch of its new Grubhub+ monthly subscription program, which offers free, unlimited food delivery from partner restaurants for a monthly fee.

-In 2021, the company announced a partnership with Yandex to add Yandex delivery robots to Grubhub platform for food deliveries in colleges.
+In 2021, the company announced a partnership with Yandex to add Yandex delivery robots to the Grubhub platform for food deliveries in colleges.